tari-labs/tari-university/src/protocols/intro-to-tor-i2P/MainReport.md

 #### Exit Relay Nodes

 Exit relay nodes act as a bridge between the Tor network and the Internet.
-They are internet public-facing relays, where the last layer of Tor encryption is removed, as traffic leaves the Tor network as normal traffic into the internet on it's way too its desired destinations on the Internet.
+They are Internet public-facing relays, where the last layer of Tor encryption is removed from traffic that can then leave the Tor network as normal traffic that merges into the Internet on its way to its desired destinations on the Internet.

 The services to which Tor clients are connecting (website, chat service, email provider, etc.) will see the IP address of the exit relay instead of the real IP addresses of Tor users.
-Because of this, exit relay node owners are often subject to numerous complaints, legal notices, and shutdown threats [[13]].
+Because of this, exit relay node owners are often subjected to numerous complaints, legal notices and shutdown threats [[13]].

 #### Bridge Relay Nodes

 The design of the Tor network means that the IP addresses of Tor relays are public, as previously mentioned, and as shown in [[15]].
-Because of this, Tor can be blocked by governments or ISPs by blacklisting the IP addresses of these public Tor nodes.
-In response to blocking tactics, a special kind of relay called a Bridge should be used, which are nodes in the network that are not listed in the public Tor directory.
-Bridge selection is done when installing the Tor Browser bundle, and makes it less likely to deal with complaints or have internet traffic blocked by ISPs and governments.
+Because of this, Tor can be blocked by governments or ISPs blacklisting the IP addresses of these public Tor nodes.
+In response to blocking tactics, a special kind of relay called a Bridge should be used, which is a node in the network that is not listed in the public Tor directory.
+Bridge selection is done when installing the Tor Browser bundle, and makes it less likely to have to deal with complaints or have Internet traffic blocked by ISPs and governments.

-They are meant for people who want to run Tor from their homes, have a static IP or do not have much bandwidth to donate [[13]].
+Bridge relay nodes are meant for people who want to run Tor from their homes, have a static IP address or do not have much bandwidth to donate [[13]].

-### Pitfalls of Using Tor Anonymously - Is it Broken?
+### Pitfalls of Using Tor Anonymously - is it Broken?

 Although traffic between nodes on the Tor network is encrypted, this does not guarantee anonymity for users.
-There are a number of pitfalls which may impact using Tor anonymously.
+There are a number of pitfalls of using Tor anonymously.

-TODO: list or describe pitfalls more or less as below internet browsers and operating systems, what might seem like a simple request to a URL, could de-anonymize somebody.
+TO DO: list or describe pitfalls more or less as below Internet browsers and operating systems, what might seem like a simple request to a URL, could deanonymize somebody.

 Older Tor setups needed a user to know how to configure their proxy settings in their operating system and/or browser, in order to use Tor services.
-This was very easy to get wrong and/or incomplete, and some users information or details could be leaked.
-An example is DNS requests meant for the Tor network, ie `.onion` address, might be sent directly to the public DNS server, if the ```network.proxy.socks_remote_dns``` was not set to true in FireFox.
-Theses DNS request could be used to track where a user might be surfing and thus, de-anonymize the user.
+This was very easy to get wrong or incomplete, and some users' information or details could be leaked.

+For example, Domain Name System (DNS) requests intended for the Tor network, i.e. `.onion` address, might be sent directly to the public DNS server, if the ```network.proxy.socks_remote_dns``` was not set to true in FireFox.
+These DNS requests could be used to track where a user might be surfing and thus deanonymize the user.

-Tor is not broken if Tor services are correctly setup or if the Tor Browser is used correctly.
-It is very easy to do something that would de-anonymize a user, like using an older browser or tool that is not configured to proxy all traffic via Tor network services.
+Tor is not broken if Tor services are correctly set up or if the Tor Browser is used correctly.
+It is very easy to do something that would deanonymize a user, such as use an older browser or tool that is not configured to proxy all traffic via Tor network services.

-Another example is if the user logs into a remote service such as Facebook or Gmail, your anonymity at this site is lost.
-What many people don't know, is that other sites use tracking techniques, like cookies, could de-anonymize the user on other sites too.
-Further information about online tracking can be found at [[25]]
+Another example is if the user logs into a remote service such as Facebook or Gmail, their anonymity at this site is lost.
+What many people do not know is that other sites use tracking techniques, such as cookies, which could deanonymize the user on other sites too.
+Further information about online tracking can be found in [[25]]

-However, recent releases of the Tor Browser notify users of updates and also work toward keeping each site isolated in their own Tab or session, addressing old and possible insecure releases and user tracking via cookies.
+However, recent releases of the Tor Browser notify users of updates and also work toward keeping each site isolated in their own Tab or session, addressing old and possibly insecure releases and user tracking via cookies.

-Tor some has weaknesses, for example, if you are the only person using Tor on your home, office or school network, you could be de-anonymized.
-Another is that a site knows when it's been accessed using Tor.
-These shortcomings might not be directly an issue with Tor nor it's encryption, but an expectation of a novice user, using Tor or one of the Tor tools and services.
+Tor some has weaknesses, e.g. if a user is the only person using Tor on their home, office or school network, they could be deanonymized.
+Another is that a site knows when it has been accessed using Tor.
+These shortcomings might not be directly an issue with Tor or its encryption, but an expectation of a novice user, using Tor or one of the Tor tools and services.

 For an interesting talk about some of the Tor attacks, refer to [[26]].
-Two real world examples of where people using Tor that were discovered:
+The following are two real instances where people using
+Tor were discovered:

-- 16th December 2013, Havard University received a bomb threat, that was tracked down to Eldo Kim, who was one of the few people using Tor on the campus network when the email had been sent.
-After questioning, admitted he had sent the hoax bomb threat, as he wanted to get out of an exam [[27]].
+- On 16 December 2013, Harvard University received a bomb threat that was tracked down to Eldo Kim, who was one of the few people using Tor on the campus network when the email had been sent.
+After questioning, Kim admitted he had sent the hoax bomb threat, as he wanted to get out of an exam [[27]].
-- Hector Xavier Monsegur (Sabu) normally used Tor for connecting to IRC but was caught not using it once and FBI found his home IP.
+- Hector Xavier Monsegur (Sabu) normally used Tor for connecting to IRC, but was caught not using it once, and the FBI found his home IP.
 After being caught, he started to collaborate with the FBI.
-While Hector was chatting to Jeremy Hammond(sup_g) on IRC, Jeremy let slip where he had been arrested before and other groups he had been involved with.
+While Monsegur was chatting to Jeremy Hammond on IRC, Hammond let slip details of where he had been arrested before and other groups with which he had been involved.
-  This helped reduce the number of suspects and FBI were able to get a court order to monitor internet access and was able to correlate when Jeremy was using Tor [[28]].
+  This helped reduce the number of suspects and the FBI was able to get a court order to monitor Internet access and to correlate when Hammond was using Tor [[28]].

 ### Advantages and Disadvantages